EmmanuelBeziat/get-audio-id/README.md

 # 🔉 get-audio-id
-JS tool to parse music streaming services url to get a song ID.
+JS tool to parse music streaming services url (Spotify, Deezer, Youtube, …) to get a song ID.

 > *Important Note:* This work is a fork-ish of [get-video-id](https://github.com/radiovisual/get-video-id) from [@radiovisual](https://github.com/radiovisual), but meant to use audio services (Spotify, Deezer, etc.).
 Credits for the work should go to him.